ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

 USB devices are divided into device classes:

-- \b Hubs provide additional attachment points and simplify USB connectivity from the user perspective.
+- **Hubs** provide additional attachment points and simplify USB connectivity from the user perspective.
 Each hub converts a single attachment point into multiple attachment points referred to as ports.
-- \b Functions provide capabilities to the system for transmitting or receiving data and control information.
+- **Functions** provide capabilities to the system for transmitting or receiving data and control information.
 Each function contains configuration information describing the device capabilities and resource requirements.
 - **Compound Devices** are physical packages that implement multiple functions and include an embedded hub.
 A compound device appears to the host as a hub with one or more non-removable USB devices.